The opinion of legal and constitutional experts is unanimous:

 for voting machines shall be placed so as to indicate to the elector

-what knob, key, lever or other device is used … to cast his or
+what knob, key, lever or other device is used … to cast

 her vote."
 The question would be whether the ballot design was so bad